jonathantybirk/Januarprojekt/README.md

 In the AI class, the 'self.epsilon' value can be chosen.
 This is the likelihood that the agent will take and record a random action instead of the top suggestion by the model Additionally, a decrease per game step and a minimum epsilon that i will not decrease under can be set.

+# That's it
-# Thanks for reading, we hope you find our projecect and research interesting. :)
+We hope you find our report and research interesting :)

 - Christoffer, Jonathan, and Viktor